Kyriosity/read-write/README+/software/docu/README+/design-record.md

 \_________

-&nbsp; &nbsp; <sup>🔲</sup> <sub>Can anything be better than a whiteboard?
+&nbsp; &nbsp; <sup>🔲</sup> <samp>Can anything be better than a whiteboard?
 The glass board!
-It allows one not only to look at the design from an unusual side but also attach various backgrounds (e.g., previous printout). _Trace paper_ is a compact individual variant.</sub>
+It allows one not only to look at the design from an unusual side but also attach various backgrounds (e.g., previous printout). _Trace paper_ is a compact individual variant.</samp>

 <h2 align="center">Past sketches</h2>